-These 3 crunch-less and creative core exercises for balance and strength are such fun to try!
+Core exercises for balance and strength don’t have to include crunches!
+These 3 core exercises are creative and such fun to try!
 See for yourself.

 So let’s make today FIT TIP FRIDAY.
 Sound good?